 First, give the blocks a base coat of Hazelnut, and when it’s dry, top it with Plaster.

-After the top coat dries, distress the blocks with sandpaper to get a peek at the base color and to create a more aged look.
+After the top coat dries, distress the blocks with sandpaper to get a peek at the base color and to create an aged look.

 Finally, add a stenciled letter to each block.

 To keep the colors light and blended, I used the mottle technique with Curry, Celery, Mineral, and Ballet Slipper.

 Remember with stenciling that the key to getting a smooth finish that doesn’t bleed under the edges of the stencil is to offload most of the paint before you start.
 Think of it as “dry pouncing”. 🙂

 Get more tips here: Stencil Art: How to Get a Flawless Transfer Every Time.